canonical-web-and-design/developer.ubuntu.com/templates/pages/core/get-started/installation-medias.md

  * If the Ubuntu Core image file you have downloaded ends with an `.xz` file extension, you will need to extract it first.
 To do so, you might have to install an archive extractor software, like [7-zip](http://www.7-zip.org/).

- * Insert your SD Card or USB flash drive
+ * Insert your SD card or USB flash drive

  * Download and install [Win32DiskImager](http://sourceforge.net/projects/win32diskimager/files/latest/download), then launch it

  * Find out where your removable drive is mounted by opening a File Explorer window to check which mount point the drive is listed under.
-Here is an example of an SD Card listed under `E`:
+Here is an example of an SD card listed under `E`:

     ![](http://i.imgur.com/QXLkLsa.png)